 I speak from experience, as I wanted to celebrate my birthday on the Amalfi Coast so we were there in mid-July.

 So unless you want to wake up every day at 6.30 AM to make sure you find a spot in the parking lot of Amalfi and on the beach, plan your visit off-season.
 May-June or September are great options.

 Day 5 – Furore

 Furore is a little village situated halfway between Positano and Amalfi.
 It’s a great accommodation option for a relaxing honeymoon on the Amalfi Coast

 You can often find here more affordable accommodations yet still get spectacular views.
-This is where we rented our Airbnb villa and enjoyed the home-made lemon and orange jam of Don Maurizio every morning.
+This is where we rented our Airbnb villa and enjoyed the homemade lemon and orange jam of Don Maurizio every morning.

-If you do decide to stay in Furore, renting a car would be the best way to explore the Italian riviera.
+If you do decide to stay in Furore, renting a car would be the best way to explore the Italian Riviera.
 But I’d only recommend it if you are an experienced and confident driver. 🙂

 Here you will also find one of the hidden gems of the Amalfi Coast – the Fjord of Furore and the Promenade of Love – La Passeggiata dell’Amore.

-No time to read?
-Pin for later:
+Don’t forget to Pin it for later: